Fintasys/emoji_picker_flutter/README.md

 | emojiTextStyle     | Text style to apply to individual emoji icons.
 Can be used to define custom emoji font either with GoogleFonts library or bundled with the app.  | null    |

 ## Backspace-Button
-You can add an Backspace-Button to the end category list by adding the callback method `onBackspacePressed: () { }` to the EmojiPicker-Widget.
+You can add a Backspace-Button to the end category list by adding the callback method `onBackspacePressed: () { }` to the EmojiPicker-Widget.
 This will make it easier for your user to remove an added Emoji without showing the keyboard.
 Check out the example for more details about usage.
+Set it to null to hide the Backspace-Button.

 <img src="https://user-images.githubusercontent.com/11667234/182386154-b4b2435f-3a85-454d-a671-f857e5a1c7bd.png" width="300">